vertexproject/synapse/docs/synapse/glossary.rst

 Type Enforcement
 ----------------

 Within Synapse, the process by which property values are required to conform to value and format constraints defined for that :ref:`gloss-type` within the data model before they can be set.
-Type enforcement helps to limit bad data being entered in to a Cortex by ensuring values entered make sense for the specified data type (i.e., that an IP address cannot be set as the value of a property defined as a domain (``inet:fqdn``) type).
+Type enforcement helps to limit bad data being entered in to a Cortex by ensuring values entered make sense for the specified data type (i.e., that an IP address cannot be set as the value of a property defined as a domain (``inet:fqdn``) type, and that the integer value of the IP falls within the allowable set of values for IP address space).

 .. _gloss-type-norm: